Language-Research-Technology/ldaca-website/content/news/events/index.md

 **[Registration](https://www.eventbrite.com.au/e/ardc-indigenous-data-governance-masterclass-at-summer-school-2025-tickets-1027820327267)**

-The Masterclass is **not** included in the registration for the HASS and Indigenous RDC Summer School. **You must register separately to attend the Masterclass and/or the Summer School**.
+The Masterclass is **not** included in the registration for the HASS and Indigenous Research Data Commons Summer School. **You must register separately to attend the Masterclass and/or the Summer School**.

  <br>